German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 It said that neighboring countries such as Austria (€336 per capita) and Switzerland (€477 per capita) invest considerably more.

-"Since 2024, the state has been investing significantly more in the rail than in the road infrastructure," Pro-Rail Alliance's Wendling said.
+"Since 2024, the state has been investing significantly more in the rail than in the road infrastructure," said Wendling of Pro-Rail Alliance.
 "However, we need to invest even more than that, as construction costs have risen dramatically and we definitely have to build more train routes and new train routes to increase capacity on the railway."

 Call for structural reforms